Get the Right Amount of Sleep for the Healthy Heart

 Make sleep a priority

 Try to get in bed and wake up at a predictable time.
 You need 7 to 8 hours of sleep to function well the next day.
-If you are left with certain things by the end of the day, let it be, try to complete them the next day.
+If you are left with certain things by the end of the day, let it be; try to complete them the next day.
+Adhere to good lifestyle habits and let your brain train on how important is sleep for your overall health.
+Guide your friends and family and inform them about the benefits of getting enough sleep.